jasonshave/JavaManagedIdentityWebAPI/README.md

 clientprototype modules which has been ignored by Git to store secrets and configuration information.
 A future update will include instructions for incorporating Azure Key Vault's secret store.

-## Setup & Configuration
+## Setup and Configuration

 The setup of this sample involves the following high-level tasks which are broken down into detailed steps below:

-1. Configure the Client in Azure Active Directory
+1. Configure the Client in Azure Active Directory.
     - Register and configure the Client application as a **registered application**
     - Create a secret
     - Obtain necessary additional parameters from AAD
-2. Configure the `clientprototype` application settings
+2. Configure the `clientprototype` application settings.

 ### Configure the Client in Azure Active Directory